jaller94/beautifulhugo/README.md

 * If you need to adjust the disclaimer's styling, modify the declarations within the `footer div.disclaimer` selector in `static/css/main.css`.

 > The code for the disclaimer text is in `layouts/partials/footer.html`.
 Moving this code block to another partial file (or relocating it within `footer.html`) will require changes to the css selector in `main.css` as well.

-### Google Analytics

-To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.

-Note that the Google Analytics tracking code will only be inserted into the page when the site isn't served on Hugo's built-in server, to prevent tracking from local testing environments.

 ### Commit SHA on the footer